 - Fun fact (joke) about how Beethoven composed “Fur Elise”: Beethoven was in love with one of his pupils called Therese (Elise).

 She was a mediocre player and he made the beginning of the song simplistic so that she could play it.
 But after finding out that she was engaged to another man, he added the hard parts, so that she could never be able play it.

 - When Beethoven composed this short piano piece, he stuffed it in a drawer until 1822, when he revised it slightly, and shoved it back into the same drawer, never to be seen in his lifetime, Later, it went from forgotten trifle to universally known!!

 - There is an earlier draft copy of Für Elise in Beethoven’s hand, but that one isn’t labeled “Für Elise.”

 Why is Fur Elise so popular?

-Für Elise is everywhere and has been covered many, many times over.
+Für Elise is everywhere and there are many, many performances and covers of it.
 Google shows that millions of times people search for it every month, so why it is so popular?

 First: because it’s by Beethoven, one of the most famous composers of all the time.
 Everyone knows Beethoven even if he didn’t like classical music.